University of Florida word mark

 Will collaborators and other consultants who don’t require effort be tracked?

 Yes.
 At minimum, the University will require the names of all key personnel to be entered for every proposal.
-However, the system allows all persons whom the PI (or local department rules) wishes to be listed as “other significant contributors.”

 How does the system budget for 9-month faculty salaries?

-What about proposals that require budgets in currency other than U.S. dollars?
+How does the system handle proposals that require budgets in currency other than U.S. dollars?

 The University strongly prefers to do all business in U.S. dollars.
 This mitigates the risk of fluctuations in currency valuation.
 UFIRST can only calculate in U.S. dollars.
 If the sponsor requires you to submit budgets in foreign currency, we recommend building the budget in UFIRST, exporting and then using a recognized conversion source to create the version submitted to the sponsor.